| 26

 T)

+Build one page of content per day.
 Head back to the Overture suggestion tool to get ideas for fresh pages.

 U)

+Study those logs.
 After 30-60 days you will start to see a few referrals from places you've

 gotten listed.
 Look for the keywords people are using.
 See any bizarre